vdbergh/vtjson/README.md

     year: int
 ```

-Attempting to validate the bad book would raise the same exception as before.
+Attempting to validate the bad book would raise a similar exception as before.

 Schemas can of course be more complicated and in particular they can be nested.
 Here is an example that shows more of the features of `vtjson`.